Bendoair/IOs-websocket-file-share/README.md

 # 🔄 Flutter WebSocket File Sharing App

 A cross-platform file sharing app using **WebSockets** for real-time communication between clients and servers.
-Built with Flutter, this app allows seamless file transmission, supporting both **web** and **desktop platforms (Windows)**.
+Built with Flutter, this app allows seamless file transmission, with **Multiplatform** support.

 ---